matthew56391/thrust-vectoring-rocket/README.md

 # Thrust-Vectoring Rocket Test Rig

 ## Overview
-This project is a bench-tested thrust-vectoring rocket control system designed to explore mechanical gimbal design, embedded control, and power electronics integration.
-A 2-axis gimbal driven by high-torque servos redirects thrust from a brushless motor, controlled by an Arduino-based system with Bluetooth input.
+This project is a bench-tested thrust-vectoring rocket control system built to explore mechanical gimbal design, embedded control, and power electronics integration.

+At its core is a 2-axis gimbal (yaw and pitch) driven by high-torque servos that redirects thrust from a brushless motor.
+The system is controlled by an Arduino Nano and operated wirelessly through a custom Bluetooth interface.

+This was developed as a personal engineering project focused on hands-on system integration and rapid prototyping.

 This project was developed as a personal engineering project and is intended for **ground testing only**.